 Step 1 - Rent Paid

-Fill in on the appropriate line(s) the total rent that you paid in 2014 for living quarters (1) where the heat was included in the rent, and (2) where the heat was not included in the rent.
+Fill in the total rent that you paid for living quarters (1) where the heat was included in the rent, and (2) where the heat was not included in the rent.
 These living quarters must have been used as your principal home.
-Do not include rent that you may claim as a business expense.
-Do not include rent paid for housing that is exempt from property taxes, for example, rent for a university dorm, non profit senior housing, or public housing.
+Do not include rent paid for housing that is exempt from property taxes (for example, rent for a university dormitory, nonprofit senior housing, or public housing).
 (Property owned by a public housing authority is considered tax-exempt unless that authority makes payments in place of property taxes to the city or town in which it is located.
 If you live in public housing, you may wish to ask your manager about this.)

-Refer to the Renter’s School Property Tax Credit Table on page 25 to figure your credit.
+Refer to the RenterÆ' School Property Tax Credit Table to figure your credit.
 If heat was included in your rent, use Column 1 of the table.
-If heat was not included, use Column 2.
-Fill in your credit on line 22a.
+If heat was not included in your rent, use Column 2.

 Our Program will guide you step by step thru entering the information for the credit, once you select it.
 We then calculate the amount for you based on your input.